Policy Context

 How is Netherlands's climate ODA changing?

 Netherlands’ ODA targeting climate steadily increased from 2018-2020.
 However, in 2021, these figures dipped dramatically.
-Climate-related ODA bounced back in 2022, in line with Netherlands' plan to increase the share of ODA targeting climate change as laid out in its development strategy.
+Climate-related ODA bounced back in 2022, in line with the Netherlands' plan to increase the share of ODA targeting climate change as laid out in its development strategy.

 How does Netherlands allocate climate ODA?